 Mirrorless cameras have done much to change the idea that a small camera can't be a powerful one, and it's in this sector that we're typically seeing many developments surfacing first.

-The fact that there are so many manufacturers involved means that variety is great, from selfie-friendly cameras you can get into a pocket to models that can handle super-fast burst shooting and pro-level video recording.
+The fact that there are so many manufacturers involved means that variety is great, from selfie-friendly mirrorless cameras you can get into a pocket to models that can handle super-fast burst shooting and pro-level video recording.
+So which are the best mirrorless cameras right now?

 Great for when the action presents itself – but a capable all-rounder too